 If your commercial paper is eligible for the scheme, your bank will help you to issue it to the CCFF.

 I am a bank, helping to issue commercial paper, who do I get in touch with to discuss eligibility?

 To discuss eligibility, please contact CCFFeligibleissuers@bankofengland.gsi.gov.uk.
 This email address will be available from Monday 23 March.

 What CP programme documentation is eligible?

-The Bank will accept CP with standard features that is issued using ICMA market standard documentation.
+The Bank will accept CP with standard features that is issued using ICMA market standard documentation and is governed by English law and subject to the jurisdiction of the English courts.
 ICMA is making generally available to non-ICMA members the Euro Commercial Paper materials from the ICMA Primary Market Handbook previously available only to ICMA members.
 This is available from ICMA website.

 To support companies seeking to set up CP programmes quickly, the Bank will accept simplified versions of the commercial paper documentation, based on the ICMA standard, which are available below (for ease of review, these are provided in clean and blackline to the ICMA recommended templates where appropriate).

 The Bank encourages companies to use these pre-approved versions wherever possible, but the Bank may also consider accepting other simplified versions, based on the ICMA standard (although it will not accept certain non-standard features, such as extendibility, subordination etc.).
 Dealers considering this approach should contact the Bank before developing such documentation: CCFF-Applications@bankofengland.co.uk.